rocket-pool/RPIPs/RPIPs/RPIP-30.md

   2-step process
   - A user MAY set any amount of "Staked" RPL beyond the value of 15% of the node's borrowed ETH to "Unstaking"
-  - Once RPL has been "Unstaking" for 28 days, it becomes "Unstakable"
+  - Once RPL has been "Unstaking" for `unstaking_period` days, it can be withdrawn
-    - "Unstakable" RPL MAY be withdrawn from the protocol at any time (at which point it becomes "Unstaked")
-    - All "Unstakable" RPL MUST be withdrawn at one time
+    - All RPL that was "Unstaking" MUST be withdrawn at one time
-    - The 28-day value SHOULD be a pDAO-controlled setting that starts at 28 days
+    - `unstaking_period` SHOULD be a pDAO-controlled setting initialized to 28 days
-  - There SHALL only be a single time stored for "Unstaking" RPL; this means that if a user sets additional RPL to "Unstaking" after some RPL is already "Unstaking", they must wait for 28 days after the later action
+  - There SHALL only be a single time stored for "Unstaking" RPL; this means that if a user sets additional RPL to "Unstaking" after some RPL is already "Unstaking", they must wait for `unstaking_period` before any is available to withdraw
-    - If there is "Unstakable" RPL when a user sets additional RPL to "Unstaking", it SHOULD be withdrawn from the protocol
+    - All RPL that was already "Unstaking" for `unstaking_period` SHOULD be withdrawn when a user sets additional RPL to "Unstaking"
-- Voting power calculations SHALL NOT be changed based on this RPIP (though do note that they SHALL only count "Staked" RPL)
+- Voting power calculations SHALL NOT be changed based on this RPIP (though do note that they SHALL NOT count "Unstaking" RPL)

 ### Transitioning towards final states
 - For periods X=1 to X=5: a node's share of rewards is `(X/6)*proposed_method_share + ((6-x)/6)*current_method_share`